matthiasjost/dotnet-content-creators/README.md

 # :zap: My Favourite .NET Content Creators

 ## What Are Creators?
 By creators, we mean enthusiasts who create content for Blogs, YouTube, Twitch, Books, and tutorial platforms (e.g. Pluralsight).
 The content can be free or paid.

+## Language
 We only list creators and channels with English content.

-## Why Is The List Sorted By Country?
+## Why Does The Country Sort The List?

-The country doesn't matter, but it is a way to divide the list into sections and challenge everyone to find good creators from all countries.
+The country doesn't matter, but it is a way to divide the List into sections and challenge everyone to find good creators from all countries.

-## What Is The Main Channel?
+## What Are Channels?

-The "Main Channel" is just what seems to be the most updated and well-known channel from where you would find all the other work from your creator best.
+Channels contain the links on which the creator is most active.

 ## How To Contribute?

-Add your favourite creators via creating a PR.
+Add your favourite creators by creating a PR.

-* Main Channel: Max.
+- Channels: Max.
 5 links
-* Tags: Max.
+- Tags: Max.
 5 tags

 ## :calendar: 2022
 All creators under this section must have published something in 2022.